 ⚠️ Read our coronavirus live blog for the latest news & updates

-Where can I buy coronavirus face masks online?
+Where can you buy face masks online in the UK?

-High demand means a lot of retailers have already sold out, but there are some shops with stock.
+High demand means a lot of retailers initially sold out, but several shops now have them in stock.

 Just make sure to check delivery times beforehand as your order may be delayed due to the coronavirus.